Just-Chocomint/HolocureAutoFishing/README.md

 # HolocureAutoFishing
 Fish while AFK.
-The script aint that good, but it does the job, average around 90 combo before breaking.
+The script aint that good, but it does the job, average around 90 combo before breaking (depends on the coord configurations).

 ## **Stuff to install**
 > **pip install pyautogui keyboard**